DataFire/Integrations/integrations/generated/google_speech/README.md

 ### SpeechRecognitionAlternative
 * SpeechRecognitionAlternative `object`: Alternative hypotheses (a.k.a. n-best list).
-  * confidence `number`: *Output-only* The confidence estimate between 0.0 and 1.0.
+  * confidence `number`: Output only.
+The confidence estimate between 0.0 and 1.0.
 A higher number
-  * transcript `string`: *Output-only* Transcript text representing the words that the user spoke.
+  * transcript `string`: Output only.
+Transcript text representing the words that the user spoke.
-  * words `array`: *Output-only* A list of word-specific information for each recognized word.
+  * words `array`: Output only.
+A list of word-specific information for each recognized word.
     * items [WordInfo](#wordinfo)

 ### SpeechRecognitionResult
 * SpeechRecognitionResult `object`: A speech recognition result corresponding to a portion of the audio.
-  * alternatives `array`: *Output-only* May contain one or more recognition hypotheses (up to the
+  * alternatives `array`: Output only.
+May contain one or more recognition hypotheses (up to the
     * items [SpeechRecognitionAlternative](#speechrecognitionalternative)

 ### Status